JamesChu-byte337/JamesChu-byte337/README.md

 ## 👨‍💻 About Me

 - 🎓 Electrical Engineering
-- 💻 Currently learning C++, Python, Git, and web development
+- 💻 C++, Python (Learning in progress), Swift development
-- ⚡ Interested in electronics, embedded systems, software, and engineering
-- 🔧 I enjoy building hands-on projects and figuring out how things work
+- 🔧 I enjoy building hands-on projects, developing apps, and collecting ideas here!
 - 📷 Also interested in photography and technology

-- 🚀 Currently looking to grow my skills through projects and co-op opportunities
+# Be humble and keep learning
 ---